Architecture in Mexico

 Architectural Engineering Students will enroll in:

-• Arch 690 Study Abroad (5 Credits)
+• ARCH 590 Study Abroad (5 Credits)

-Students will stay in double or triple-occupancy rooms at hotels with breakfast daily.
+Students will stay in hotels or hostels.

 Alejandro Aptilon is an Assistant Teaching Professor at the KU School of Architecture and Design.